darabos/megingat/for-sale/family-estate/index.md

 {% include fold.html %}

-**A family estate on 16 hectare (40 acre) of land is for sale from € 650,000 in a unique natural environment in the Bakony-alja region.**
+**A family estate on 16 hectare (40 acre) of land is for sale € 800,000 in a unique natural environment in the Bakony-alja region.**

 The roughly square-shaped plot of land holds six lakes with abundant fish.
 The lakes have a total area of 10 hectares (25 acres) are 3-4 meter deep.
 A fast flowing stream from the Bakony runs by the plot and brings serenity with it.

 **The estate can now be bought as a whole or split into its natural units.**
+The price of the part is 6.5 hectare is only € 650,000.

 ![](http://i.imgur.com/TeM31Dy.jpg)